 For many years, financial services firms have relied on the surveillance lexicon - a piece of technology that scans staff communications for specific words and sequences of words that could suggest market abuse or misconduct.

-While a vital compliance tool, it has a limited search capacity, and is unable to filter out irrelevant matches, meaning it is likely to generate high numbers of false positive – increasing the risk of firms missing key signs of market abuse.
+While a vital compliance tool, it has a limited search capacity and is unable to filter out irrelevant matches, meaning it is likely to generate high numbers of false positives – increasing the risk of firms missing key signs of market abuse.

 SteelEye’s new system, which lives within the communications monitoring suite, provides a solution to these issues – offering an unparalleled number of search terms while refining results based on relevance through artificial intelligence (AI).

 SteelEye's eComms Surveillance enables you to effortlessly capture, manage and control all your communications from a wide range of channels

 SteelEye’s Surveillance Lexicon covers tens of thousands of search-terms and captures all linguistic word-variations, colloquialisms, as well as ‘text-speak’ and other abbreviations, shortenings and even typos.